 Translation: You are not alone.

-If you try to write a sentence in the negative form, you will simply realize that you are just practicing all the topics we have covered so far on this page.
-Similar patterns also apply for other tenses.
-So, as you get familiar with the patterns, you will realize that practicing any grammar topic will make you practice another.
+If you try to write a sentence in the negative form, you will realize that you are just practicing all the topics we have covered so far.
+Similar patterns apply for other tenses aswell.
+So, practicing any grammar topic will make you practice another.

 Learning an agglutinative language is a little bit different than learning others.
 Puzzle-like nature of the agglutinative languages may intimidate you at the beginning.
-However, as you get its logic, the experience will just get more fun.
+But as you get its logic, the experience will just get more fun and easy!